‘There was no problem’: Dr. Dre speaks on Eminem taking a knee during Super Bowl halftime show - NewsBreak

 LOS ANGELES ( WJW ) — Dr. Dre, Snoop Dogg, Mary J. Blige, Eminem and Kendrick Lamar — along with a surprise 50 Cent — threw down a Super Bowl halftime show full of moments people are still talking about.

-Speaking to TMZ Monday afternoon, Dr. Dre got candid about what the NFL allowed in the multi-faceted performance – and what they didn’t.Floating QR code Super Bowl ad confuses some viewers.
-Here’s what it was for
+Speaking to TMZ Monday afternoon, Dr. Dre got candid about what the NFL allowed in the multi-faceted performance – and what they didn’t.‘Mattress Mack’ loses record $9.5M Super Bowl bet

 “There were a few things that we had to change, but they were really minor things,” the 56-year-old rapper told the outlet .